Codapult

 Premium plugins

-Premium plugins are configured in the premiumPlugins array and pluginBundle object.
-Each plugin has a href that links to an external checkout URL (configured via CHECKOUT_URL_PLUGIN_* env vars):
+Premium plugins are configured in the premiumPlugins record and pluginBundle object in src/config/marketing-pricing.ts.
+Each plugin has a link created from a direct checkout URL or a provider variant ID:

 • CHECKOUT_URL_PLUGIN_AI_KIT — AI Kit plugin